-Repealing Clean Water Act Could Devastate Our Waters
+Repealing the Clean Water Act Could Devastate Our Waters

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 During 2017, Donald Trump signed an executive order allowing former Environmental Protection Agency (EPA) Secretary Scott Pruitt to begin the process of replacing the Clean Water Act.
-Stating the move stemmed from a desire to protect the interests of industry, the president once again demonstrates he has little understanding of the reality of environmental devastation and what unfettered pollution will do to the human population, including to business leaders and their brain children.
+The president stated the move stemmed from a desire to protect the interests of industry.
+However, he once again demonstrates he has little understanding of the reality of environmental devastation.
 Even though Pruitt recently stepped down as head of the EPA, his replacement Andrew Wheeler, a former coal lobbyist, promises to be every bit as hostile to the planet.

-The waterways of the world are interconnected through series of smaller streams, seasonal wetlands and underground aquifers where humans draw their drinking water.
+A series of smaller streams, seasonal wetlands, and underground aquifers connect the water humans draw their drinking water.
 In 2015, former President Obama clarified a rule stating prior to any development destroying a natural water source, the developer must receive a special permit from the EPA.
-The revocation of this requirement will not only affect smaller streams — it will affect the entirety of the precious resource American citizens rely upon for their very survival.
+The revocation of this requirement will affect the entirety of waterways.

 A Brief History of the Clean Water Act